 Cabugao Gamay in Islas de Gigantes is my “Ito na yun?” island.

 When we visited here in 2015, I was uncertain whether I liked it or not.
-You can even tell that about the way I phrase my words when I wrote about our island hopping experience in Gigantes, which was leaning more on a cautious, positive tone.
-I mean, it’s difficult not to like it especially after seeing hundreds of photos of it online, the inviting blues and greens.
+You can even tell that about the way I phrase my words when I wrote about our island hopping experience in Gigantes, which was leaning more on a (cautious) positive tone.
+I mean, it’s difficult not to like it especially after seeing hundreds of photos of it online, with the inviting blues and greens.

 I can’t, however, discount that feeling of disappointment when our boat was preparing to dock to Cabugao Gamay.
-I thought we were visiting Antonia Island or some other island, but Hali affirmed that it was indeed Cabugao Gamay.
-It’s small and… “Ito na yun?”
+I thought we were visiting Antonia Island or some other island, but Hali affirmed that we were indeed Cabugao Gamay.
+It’s so small and… “Ito na yun?”

 It also didn’t help that there had been a typhoon during our visit in Iloilo.
 I guess it didn’t draw out the best colors of the water around the islands.
 We rushed to visit Tangke Lagoon before the waves got too rough and ended up wading around ankle-deep brackish water.